drwengrave/Xshooter-processing/README.md

 ```

 ### Extracting a 1D spectrum from the combined data
-To extract a 1D spectrum from the 2D combined spectrum, run:
+To extract a 1D spectrum from the 2D combined spectrum, run (from the `py` folder):

 ```
 python XSHextract.py {ESOREFLEX_ROOT_DATA_DIR}/{ARM}skysub.fits